mrspeaker/Omega500/README.md

 Canvas/DOM container:

 The `canvas` property to sets the game canvas: can be a CSS selector to either the canvas element you want to use, or the containing element you want the canvas to be created inside of.
-Defaults to `"body"`
+Defaults to `"body"`.
+If an explicit width or hieght is set on the canvas element this will be used, otherwise it will use the values passed in - or defualt to 400x250.